marcoswastaken/erdos_paware/README.md

 #### Mean Reciprocal Rank

+This metric gives a score that indicates how close the the top the first known relevant result appears.
+A perfect score of 1 is achieve is the top result of every query is relevant.

 To compute reciprocal rank for a given query, we applied the following formula:
 $$\text{RR}=\dfrac{1}{n}$$
 where $n$ is the position at which the first known relevant result appears in the retrieved results.